 With its stunning attractions and charming atmosphere, the so-called Cradle of Renaissance is always ready to amaze you.
 But Christmas in Florence can definitely be one of the greatest experience of your trip to Italy!

-From November till February, tourists in Florence can admire the traditional decorative lighting and twinkly decorations inspired by the theme of Christmas along the city streets.
-This festive holiday is a unique occasion to visit the majestic squares and monuments of Florence magically, but it’s also a good opportunity to enjoy some Christmas shopping and taste delicious seasonal foods!
+In December, (but actually from November till February), tourists in Florence can admire the traditional decorative lighting and twinkly decorations inspired by the theme of Christmas through the whole city center.
+This festive holiday is a unique occasion to visit the majestic squares and monuments of Florence magically, but it’s also a good opportunity to enjoy some Christmas shopping in the typical markets and taste delicious seasonal foods!

-In Florence, there are absolutely plenty of ways to get into the festive spirit, but ItalyXP have listed down for you the essential activities into five can’t-miss things to do in Florence at Christmas.
-It will get you in the right mood for some Florentine holiday fun!
+If you are in Florence in this period, there are absolutely plenty of things to do to get into the Christmas spirit, but ItalyXP have listed down for you the essential activities into five can’t-miss things to do in Florence at Christmas.
+It will get you in the right mood for some Florentine holiday fun.

 Walking through the alleys is fun and interesting, as you will admire decorations in the shop windows and street lights to admire.
 And if you are lucky enough to be there when there is a dusting of snow, it can really be magical!

 And between a gift and another for your family and friends, we suggest to recharge your energy stopping from time to time to have a nice hot chocolate or a good cappuccino in one of the many local cafeterias.

 The Christmas markets animate the city center, such as the vast Piazza Santa Croce which becomes filled with stalls selling decorations for the tree and the house, Christmas sweets, mulled wine(to warm you up), foods not only Italian but also international (wurst and sauerkraut in the first place).